Tom Hart Dyke

-Thomas Guy "Tom" Hart Dyke (born 12 April 1976) is an English horticulturist, author and plant hunter from the Hart Dyke family.
+Thomas Guy Hart Dyke (born 12 April 1976) is an English horticulturist, author and plant hunter from the Hart Dyke family.
 He is the son and heir of Guy and Sarah Hart Dyke at the family seat of Lullingstone Castle, Eynsford, Kent.
 He is the designer of the World Garden of Plants located on the property.
 The World Garden contains approximately 8,000 species of plants, many collected by Hart Dyke from their native environments.
 He presented an episode of Great British Garden Revival in 2013.
 Tom Hart Dyke is a patron of the charity the British Cactus & Succulent Society.

 Early life

 Hart Dyke attended Anthony Roper County Primary School in Eynsford and then transferred to St Michael's School in Otford.
 He attended Stanbridge Earls in Hampshire until age seventeen and then entered Sparsholt College Hampshire, near Winchester, where he studied tree surgery and forestry.

-In an interview in 2006, Hart Dyke credits his grandmother as having first interested him in plants, at age three.
+In an interview in 2006, Hart Dyke credits his grandmother as having first interested him in plants, when he was three.